 While Brazil has been able to close gender gaps in education, women’s participation in the labor force, especially in financial services, should be encouraged for FSIs to build a diverse pipeline of future leaders.34

 Overall, our analysis reflects progress over the previous two decades.
 But to drive growth over the next decade, the numbers underscore the need for FSIs to make a concentrated effort and commitment across geographies.
 Actions taken now can alter outcomes over the next few years, while inaction may reverse hard-won gains by 2030.
-Propelling gender equity from an internal initiative to a business imperative entails incorporating it into every facet of the business and at every level of the organization.35 Deloitte’s The equity imperative notes that equity should be treated as a business outcome: “with careful planning, clear metrics, and continual actions to meet the objective.”36 The organisation’s spheres of influence—workforce, marketplace, and society—are increasingly advocating for transparency, accountability, and observable progress toward greater gender equity.
+Propelling gender equity from an internal initiative to a business imperative entails incorporating it into every facet of the business and at every level of the organization.35 Deloitte’s The equity imperative notes that equity should be treated as a business outcome: “with careful planning, clear metrics, and continual actions to meet the objective.”36 The organization’s spheres of influence—workforce, marketplace, and society—are increasingly advocating for transparency, accountability, and observable progress toward greater gender equity.

 Achieving gender equity is a long journey.
 Some FSIs have substantially increased the number of women in senior leadership roles by maintaining their focus on gender equity and strategically starting their succession planning early—in some cases, over the course of five years or more.